Gas Chromatography System

 REQUEST A LEASE ESTIMATE

 In the gas chromatography process, there are two general phases, the mobile phase and the stationary phase.
 Mobile regards a carrier gas, often an unreactive or inert gas.
 Helium is the standard choice for most devices.
 Stationary refers to a microscopic layer of polymer or liquid that is set on an inert support inside tubing which is generally made of glass or metal.
 The gases that are analyzed react with the walls of the stationary-phase coated column.
 This causes each individual compound to elute at different times.
 Elution refers to the extracting of a material from another.
-This elution is referred to as the retention time of the compound and comparing these times provides the helpful data that makes the GC useful analytically speaking.
+This elution is referred to as the retention time of the compound, and comparing these times provides helpful data that makes the GC analytically useful.

 While there are many names for this type of technique, including vapor-phase chromatography (VPC) and gas-liquid partition chromatography (GLPC), they all refer to the same separation of gases.
 Many methods exist to customize the analytical uses of gas chromatography, and are as follows: